Biden forms panel to study possible U.S. Supreme Court expansion | Politics

 Republican former President Donald Trump was able to appoint three justices during his four years in office, giving the court a 6-3 conservative majority.
 Democrats accused Republicans of "stealing" a Supreme Court seat in 2016 when the Senate, then controlled by Republicans, refused to consider Democratic President Barack Obama's nomination of Merrick Garland to fill a vacancy left by the death of conservative Justice Antonin Scalia.

-Republicans at the time said it would be inappropriate to confirm justice during a presidential election year.
+Senate Republicans at the time, led by then-Majority Leader Mitch McConnell, said it would be inappropriate to confirm a justice during a presidential election year.
 Their gambit paved the way for Trump in 2017 to replace Scalia with another conservative, Justice Neil Gorsuch.
 Democrats accused Republicans of hypocrisy last year when the Senate quickly confirmed Trump's appointment of conservative Justice Amy Coney Barrett a week before the presidential election after the death of liberal Justice Ruth Bader Ginsburg the prior month.

+Calling it a "faux-academic study of a non-existent problem," McConnell blasted Biden's commission as a political attack on the court.
+"It's just an attempt to clothe those ongoing attacks in fake legitimacy," McConnell said.

 Some liberal activists on Friday demanded immediate action to expand the court.
 "Adding seats is the only way to restore balance to the court, and Congress should get started right away," said Aaron Belkin, who heads the liberal group Take Back the Court.